-If you or your spouse are considering filing for divorce or were recently served with dissolution paperwork, you may have a number of questions about the process, and how you can protect your rights, interests and future.
+For many couples, the idea of going through a divorce can be daunting.
+If you or your spouse are considering filing for divorce or were recently served with dissolution paperwork, you may have a number of questions about the process, how you can protect your rights, interests and your future.
 It is important to know what to expect during the process.

 Following is an overview of the divorce process in Washington State.